pehnetom/systemverilog-browser/README.md

 * Search for non wrapping SV elements (logic,bit,mailbox etc.)
 * Search for occurences in SV code
 * Save the state of the Panel, on save it is created again thus opening or collapsed elements
-* Adding icons for SV elements
-* Search for other files in systemverilog hierarchy
+* Search for SV code in project directories, now just in root directory